Dentistry: Disinfectants

+Nickel

+Nickel exposure in dentistry can primarily occur through the use of nickel-containing alloys like crowns, bridges, surgical implants, and orthodontic appliances.
+There are two pathophysiological ways in which nickel toxicity can manifest, and those are: acute and chronic toxicity.
+For iinstamces of high concentration contact or unintentional intake correspnds to acute exposure, which can cause symptoms such as: nausea or difficulties with breathing.
+Long-term usage of dental appliances can result in chronic exposure, which is more prevalent in dentistry.
+In peope who are allergic to nickel, this exposure can lead to contact dermatitis, hypersensitivity reactions, or inflammation of the oral mucosa.
+However, according to recent research, when the right materials and polishing methods are employed, dental alloy release levels are typically less harmful and regarded as biologically safe.

 Evidence-based dentistry

 There is a movement in modern dentistry to place a greater emphasis on high-quality scientific evidence in decision-making.
 Evidence-based dentistry (EBD) uses current scientific evidence to guide decisions.
 It is an approach to oral health that requires the application and examination of relevant scientific data related to the patient's oral and medical health.
 Along with the dentist's professional skill and expertise, EBD allows dentists to stay up to date on the latest procedures and patients to receive improved treatment.
 A new paradigm for medical education designed to incorporate current research into education and practice was developed to help practitioners provide the best care for their patients.
 It was first introduced by Gordon Guyatt and the Evidence-Based Medicine Working Group at McMaster University in Ontario, Canada in the 1990s.
 It is part of the larger movement toward evidence-based medicine and other evidence-based practices, especially since a major part of dentistry involves dealing with oral and systemic diseases.
 Other issues relevant to the dental field in terms of evidence-based research and evidence-based practice include population oral health, dental clinical practice, tooth morphology etc.